Economics and Security Committee

 - Draft General Report on The Future of the Space Industry by Jean-Marie BOCKEL (France)

-- Draft ESCTER Report on Challenges to Free Trade by Lilja Dögg ALFREÐSDÓTTIR (Iceland)
+- Draft ESCTER Report on The International Trading System at Risk and the Need to Return to First Principles by Lilja Dögg ALFREÐSDÓTTIR (Iceland)

 Committee Director: Paul COOK, Ph.D.